-Cyclone tracks associated with the EOF1 of u10 are mainly concentrated to the south of 40°S. As a consequence the swh in the southern region is more affected by a given phase, despite the similar of HWE in both phases.
+During EOF1 of u10, the similarity in the number of HWE is consistent with the fact the cyclone tracks associated with the EOF1 of u10 are mainly concentrated to the south of 40°S, which makes this area less likely to be affected by a given phase.
 In phase A we see high swh values concentrated over SBB region due to the increase in genesis in LA PLATA (Fig. 7), but for cyclones with small spatial range,i.e., short tracks (Fig. 6a).
 On the other hand, phase B presents an enhanced cyclonic activity between 40°S and 55°S, associated with the increase in genesis in the ARG region (Fig. 6d).
 This cyclone behavior justify the spreaded swh pattern in phase B composites (Fig. 9b), once its contribution to the wave field in the region is also linked to its variable spatial scale (1500 - 2000 km radius) and swell propagation.
-In fact the shws percentages in the composites show that the remote effect in the total wave field is larger in phase B than in A.
+In fact the shww percentages in the composites show that the remote effect in the total wave field is larger in phase B than in A.

 The EOF2 of u10 presents a larger number of HWEs during phase A and this is a consequence of the higher genesis and track densities between 35°S-45°S. In phase B, more cyclones are generated southward of 45°S, which lead to lower and less intense HWEs.
 However, a small region over the SE Brazilian coast (30°S) presents more genesis (negative values in Fig. 6d), indicating a wind forcing source close to SBB.
-The cyclones generated in SE-BR are usually weaker and short-time systems, which can generate HWE but not as frequently as the LA PLATA region (Gramcianinov et al., 2020c).
-Therefore, the swh composites are still presenting relatively high shws percentages, although the swh are lower than those presented in the composite of phase A. One can note that the proximity of active cyclogenesis region influences directly the percentage of shws relative to the total swh.
+The cyclones generated in SE-BR are usually weaker and short-time systems, which can generate HWE but not as much as the LA PLATA region (Gramcianinov et al., 2020c).
+Therefore, the swh composites are still presenting relatively high sea-wave percentages, although the swh are lower than the ones presented in the composite of phase A. One can note that the proximity of active cyclogenesis region influences directly the percentage of sea-wave relative to the total swh.
 However, the percentage never crossed the 60% value, revealing a high influence of remote forcing in the SE Brazilian coast wave extremes.

-Gramcianinov et al. (2020c) evaluated extratropical cyclones environments in the wSA and found three situations where extreme waves are generated:

-- 1. west/southwestward of the cyclone center, behind the cold front; - 2. north/northwestward of the cyclone center, ahead of the cold front; - 3. eastward of the cyclone center, along the warm front.
+Gramcianinov et al. (2020c) evaluated extratropical cyclones environments in the wSA and found three situations where extreme waves are generated: (1) west/southwestward of the cyclone center, behind the cold front; (2) north/northwestward of the cyclone center, ahead of the cold front, and; (3) eastward of the cyclone center, along the warm front.
 The most commonly observed case in the composites is the situation 1, which is identifiable by the amount of cyclone centers placed to the east of the reference point (SBB) and the trough in the mean wind field.
 Situations 2 and 3 are more difficult to identify but are likely to be associated with the cyclone centers over the ocean occurring to the south and southwest of SBB, and also over land.